 - Learn more about How Scheduled Orders are Linked To WooCommerce Orders here.

-After the Invalid Order in WooCommerce is deleted, use the action to Continue Processing the Failed Scheduled Order.
+After the Invalid Order in WooCommerce is deleted, use the action to Restart Processing the Failed Scheduled Order.